Best Parks in Wichita for Kids

 This park is gorgeous!
 There is a beautiful pond for fishing which is centered around the walking trail.
 The playground is surrounded by rubber padding, which is great for the toddler crew.
 There are bouncy ride-ons, slides, monkey bars and an interactive tic-tac-toe game.
 And a favorite part of the park is the large sand volleyball court that had a sand hill located atop.

 This park is amazing and is more of a mini outdoor fair (minus the awesome fried fair food).
-Seriously this park has everything including: three playgrounds, miniature train rides, fishing, pony rides, and volleyball courts.
+Seriously this is one of the best parks in Wichita and has everything, including: three playgrounds, miniature train rides, fishing, pony rides, and volleyball courts.
 There is something for everyone in the family!

-With a fabulous quarter mile loop and additional walking paths, this is a great park for active families.
+With a fabulous quarter mile loop and additional walking paths, this is a great park for active families – one of the best parks in Derby.
 The park is perfect for kids of all ages and abilities with an interactive sculpture that educates children about nature and animals, a playground that looks like an amusement park, a splash pad, interactive fountain and shaded seating for a picnic.

 A park that’s connected to a splash pad, YES please!
 This park is actually three parks in one.
 There is a large park for ages 2+ which has monkey bar rings, rock wall, numerous slides and swings.
 In addition, there is also a smaller park located right next to it which suited for young toddlers, making this park ideal for families that have children of varying ages.
 (Here’s a great resource on Wichita Splash Pads.)